rubyworks/minitap/README.md

 ### Minitest 5+

-MiniTest 5 has a new report system and plug-in API.
+Minitest 5 has a new report system and plug-in API.
 Minitap takes advantage of this new API to allow the TAP-Y or TAP-J formats to be selected via command-line options instead of requiring that the format be set in the test helper scripts.